-- 7.16 Each school is to appoint a student feedback coordinator (SFC). - 7.17 The Learning Analytics team will liaise with partners to identify a local contact for student feedback administration as the SFC equivalent. - 7.18 SFCs work with the Learning Analytics team and their own school's support staff in the administration of the online CES and the online SES for all courses and programs in all locations.
+- 7.16 Each school/industry cluster is to appoint a student feedback coordinator (SFC). - 7.17 Data and Analytics will liaise with partners to identify a local contact for student feedback administration as the SFC equivalent. - 7.18 SFCs work with Data and Analytics and their own school/industry cluster's support staff in the administration of the online CES and the online SES for all courses and programs in all locations.